Single Serve Edible Cookie Dough

 close up of edible cookie dough scoops

-Sure, you can use chocolate chips for this traditional cookie dough recipe, but there are plenty of other fun options to try.
+Sure, you can use chocolate chips for a traditional cookie dough taste, but there are plenty of other fun options to try.

 • Crushed Twix